Volk-aan/CookBookApp-Workshop/README.md

 ### 8. Get Recipes from the internet

 We are ready to retrieve the recipe data from the internet.
+We will not use DependencyService here to keep it simple.

 1. In `RecipesViewModel.cs`, create a method named `GetRecipesAsync` with that returns `async Task`: